Warfarin: 12 Facts You Need to Know About This Blood Thinner

 Medically reviewed by Leigh Ann Anderson, PharmD.
 Last updated on Jan 12, 2022.

-Warfarin: A Safe Generic?
+Warfarin: Is It A Safe Generic?

 Warfarin, the more affordable generic form, became available years later, but concerns arose about the safety of switching between the brand and generic.
 Some patients, and even doctors, were afraid to switch.
 However, studies have shown there are few, if any, risks of using generic warfarin.

 Color-Coded for Safety

 Warfarin is considered a high-alert drug by the Institute for Safe Medication Practices (ISMP), meaning it can cause serious injury.
 Therefore, it is very important for you to know about this blood thinner and take it exactly as directed.